apiobuild/platform/content/blog/create-an-online-store-for-free.md

 #### Google Sheet Backend

 Chopin made creating your own store as easy as filling out a simple survey.
-You only need to provide your logo and store information as well as google sheets with the catalog and order data respectively, then your shopping site will be generated.
+You only need to provide your logo, simple information about your store, two google sheets: one with the catalog and one with order data.
+That's, it, your web store is ready to go!

 **No need to code**, just use the interface everyone’s familiar with - Google Sheet.
 You can add new items by simply pasting text in a google sheet.
 Have you ever thought updating a website can be this easy?